 Verifying and assuring our data

 When it comes to reporting our sustainability performance, we follow the reporting principles in the Global Reporting Initiative's Framework.
 These include principles like stakeholder inclusiveness, timeliness and clarity.
 We’ve also been reporting our environmental impacts and the actions we’re taking to reduce them to CDP since 2008.
-As of 2015, Virgin Media’s environmental data has been included in Liberty Global’s Group level submission to CDP for which we achieved a C score in 2019.
+As of 2015, Virgin Media’s environmental data has been included in Liberty Global’s Group level submission to CDP for which we achieved an A- score in 2020 and positions Liberty Global as a CDP leader.

 We follow a strictly controlled process for data collection and all of our quantitative data is verified by Liberty Global, our parent company, as well as being included in its annual Corporate Responsibility Report.
 In 2019 Liberty Global commissioned KPMG, an external accounting firm, to perform limited assurance on its energy consumption and Scope 1, 2 and 3 greenhouse gas emissions data.
 Virgin Media UK and Ireland were included as part of this global assurance process.
 For full details on KPMG’s limited assurance opinion, please click here.